lvgl/lvgl/docs/get-started/quick-overview.rst

    lv_display_t *display = lv_display_create(MY_DISP_HOR_RES, MY_DISP_VER_RES);

--  Create a draw buffer: LVGL will render the graphics here first, and send the rendered image to the display.
+-  Create a draw buffer: LVGL supports multiple buffering methods.
+Here you can see how to set up partial buffering
+   (that is render the screen and the changed areas in a smaller buffer).
    The buffer size can be set freely but 1/10 screen size is a good starting point.

 .. code:: c